varun-s20/csv-to-json/README.md

 ## How it works

 - The server entry point is `server.js`.
-It loads `env.js` (dotenv), initializes Express and connects to the database using `src/config/db.js`.
+It loads `env.js`, initializes Express and connects to the database using `src/config/db.js`.
-- Routes are defined in `routes.js` and the CSV upload/processing endpoint is in `src/routers/user.router.js` which delegates to `src/controllers/user.controller.js`.
+- Routes are defined in `routes.js` and the CSV upload endpoint is in `src/routers/user.router.js` which delegates to `src/controllers/user.controller.js`.
 - The CSV parsing logic is in `src/utils/csvParse.js` (used by `src/middleware/dataUploader.js`).
 That middleware reads the CSV, transforms each record into the expected shape, inserts into the `users` table, and returns a list of uploaded records and any errors encountered.
 It also prints an age-group distribution to the console.

 ## Running the project

-1. Ensure your PostgreSQL server is running and the database/schema/table exist.
+1. Ensure that PostgreSQL server is running and the database/schema/table exist.
-2. Ensure your `.env` file is present and correct.
+2. Ensure that `.env` file is present and correct.
 3. Install dependencies (if not already done):

    `npm install`